Want to try first? Get the Aleenta experience with a Teaser Pass $49

 The other essential sex hormone produced in the second half of your cycle plays a key role in sexual desire.
 Progesterone prepares your body for potential pregnancy after ovulation by prohibiting muscle contractions in the uterus that would otherwise cause the body to reject an egg.
 When you are pregnant, the body continues to produce progesterone to prevent the contractions and stop further ovulation.

-Finally, it’s important to note that several things can and will impact your cycle.
+Finally, it’s important to note that several things can and will impact your natural cycle.
 These include hormonal contraception (the pill), IUD’s, eating disorders, stress levels, PCOS and endometriosis (to name a few).
 If you experience these, it is worth doing further research and chatting to a medical professional about your individual needs.

 How to exercise during the different stages of your cycle